highcharts/highcharts/docs/dashboards/data-handling.md

 With the `BoardOptions.dataPool` option you can define as many connections to data sources as you like.
-Each definition is accessible by its `id` and will only create a connector to load the actually data when accessed the first time via `Board.dataPool.getConnector`.
+Each definition is accessible by its `id` and will only create a connector to load the actual data when accessed the first time via `Board.dataPool.getConnector`.